"Plan for the future because that's where you are going to spend the rest of your life".

 ● Buying "insurance to protect your income & savings":

 ˃ Is not the same as putting money in an investment and — hoping to get more back.

-˃ Gives you a guarantee the amount of benefit you selected will be there so you can hire assistance — no hope involved!
+˃ Gives you a guarantee the benefit amount you selected will grow & be there so you can hire assistance — no hope is involved!

-Note: In addition, the benefit pool they bought continues to be available to pay for assistance for over three years.
+Note: In addition, the benefit pool they bought continues to be available to pay for assistance for three more years.

 People (66%) incorrectly believe MediCare pays for on going assistance.
 But it does not!